Advertisement

 In terms of store participation, you can definitely expect large retailers like Amazon, Cdiscount, Groupon and Sephora to offer sales, and some small stores and shops also participate.

-More recently, French national rail services (SNCF) have even begun offering Black Friday sales, with discounts on both rail cards and tickets.
+More recently, French national rail operator SNCF has begun offering Black Friday sales, with discounts on both rail cards and tickets - so if you have a trip planned this can be a good day to get your tickets.

 READ MORE: How to find cheap train tickets in France

-Specifically, the French news organisation, Le Figaro, found that among tech items, the best deals tended to be on televisions, which saw a price reduction of 16 percent on average in 2021.
+The three sectors that particularly mark Black Friday are tech, fashion, and beauty.
+The French newspaper Le Figaro found that among tech items, the best deals tended to be on televisions, which saw a price reduction of 16 percent on average in 2021.

 Le Figaro also noted that Black Friday in France has become particularly popular online, with many shoppers preferring to make purchases online rather than in person.

-The event has certainly become a tradition in France in recent years - with more than 6 out of 10 French people making purchases each Black Friday and many seeing it as the prime time to shop for Christmas presents.
+More than 6 out of 10 French people reportedly make purchases on Black Friday with many seeing it as the prime time to shop for Christmas presents.

 According to a 2020 Poulpeo study on the French and Black Friday, the average shopper had a budget of approximately €330.
 The study also showed that one in three French people see the event as a "good way to save money and do their Christmas shopping early."